cloudfoundry/docs-deploying-cf/openstack/validate_openstack.html.md

 Command (m for help): <strong>w</strong>
 </pre>

-Next, create a file system on the disk by entering at the prompt.
+Next, create a file system on the disk by entering at the prompt:
 <pre class="bash">
 $ sudo mkfs.ext3 /dev/vdb1
 </pre>